Flooring fitters in Tooting — carpet, LVT, laminate and engineered wood supply and fit across SW17 postcodes

 We can usually arrange a visit within 2–5 working days across SW17.
 Evening and weekend appointments available at no extra charge.
 No call-out charge anywhere in Tooting.

 Yes.
-Uplift and disposal is included as standard on all fitting jobs.
+Uplift and disposal is included as standard on all fitting jobs in Tooting.
 All part of the fixed price.
-Call 07836 446951 to book.
+Call 07836 446951 to book your free visit.

 Nearby coverage